arvindh5686/email_aggregator/README.md

 <h3>Choice of tools</h3>

 * Programming language - GO
-  * GO is highly performant and is used for building highly scalable systems.
-It is easy to use and statically typed minimizing chances of errors
+  * GO is statically typed, highly performant and is used for building highly scalable systems.
 * Web framework - GIN
   * Easy to set up, highly performant and supports adding middlewares